Prapthi564/AIW-Azure-Virtual-Desktop/1-Create-Host-Pool-from-Azure-Portal.md

 ## Lab Objective

+In this lab, you will complete the following exercise:

 - Exercise 1: Create Host Pool using Getting Started Wizard

 ## Exercise 1: Create Host Pool using Getting Started Wizard